Châu Đốc

 Châu Đốc is a city in An Giang Province, bordering Cambodia, in the Mekong Delta region of Vietnam.
-As of 2013, the city had a population of 157,298, and cover an area of 105.29 km2.
+As of 2019, the city had a population of 101,765, and cover an area of 105.29 km2.

-The city is located by the Hậu River (a branch of the Mekong River flowing through Vietnamese territory) and Vĩnh Tế canal.
+The city is located by the Hậu River (a branch of the Mekong River flowing through Vietnamese territory) and Vĩnh Tế Canal.
 Châu Đốc is situated 250 km west of Ho Chi Minh City.
-It takes about six hours to travel by bus from Ho Chi Minh City.
+It takes about 5 hours to travel by bus from Ho Chi Minh City.

 History

 The territory became Vietnam's around the 17th century.
 The town is near the picturesque Sam Mountain where the Sam Mountain Lady (Vietnamese: Bà Chúa Xứ Núi Sam) is worshipped.
 The Sam Mount Lady Ceremony is held every April of lunar calendar (May) every year.

-Floods caused devastation in the region, the one in late 1938 saw 125,000 hectares of ruined riceland due to floods.
+Floods caused devastation in the region, the one in late 1938 saw 125,000 hectares of ruined rice land due to floods.

 In 1957, the town was the site of the Châu Đốc massacre.

 Climate

-Châu Đốc has a tropical savanna climate (Köppen Aw) with a lengthy though not extreme wet season from April to November and a dry season from December to March.
+Châu Đốc has a tropical savanna climate (Köppen Aw) with a long though not extreme wet season from April to November and a dry season from December to March.

 Landmarks

 The Phước Điền Temple is located in Châu Đốc.
 It is an official historic monument of Vietnam.
 The Victoria Hotel is the only notable hotel in the area.
 There are also many hotels in the center near the main market area, where you can get good value for money accommodation.
 There are other hotels that are situated near Nui Sam.
-There are a couple of new hotels on the road to Sam mountain.
-A worthwhile option to consider is a night (or two) on one of the floating hotels (there are 2, one reachable via footbridge, the other via boat).
+There are a couple of new hotels on the road to Sam Mountain.
+A worthwhile option to consider is a night (or two) in one of the floating hotels (there are 2, one reachable via footbridge, the other via boat).

 Sam Mountain, being the highest mountain in Mekong Delta (284 m), is a famous mountain in Châu Đốc, about 7 km from the city.

 Tây An Temple, dating from 1847, is near the city.